 To entice customers away from competitors, Red Label supermarkets have begun offering discounts on home appliances to customers who spend $50 or more on any shopping trip to Red Label.
 Red Label executives claim that the discount program has been a huge success, since cash register receipts of $50 or more are up thirty percent since the beginning of the program.

-Which of the following, if true, would most seriously weakens the claim of the Red Label executives?
+Which of the following, if true, most seriously weakens the claim of the Red Label executives?

-(A) Most people who switched to Red Label after the program began spend more than $50 each time the shop at Red Label.
+(A) Most people who switched to Red Label after the program began spend more than $50 each time they shop at Red Label.